Railway-oriented programming with trcks.fp

 ('failure', 'User does not exist')

-Sometimes, side effects themselves can fail and need to return a trcks.Result value.
+Sometimes, side effects themselves can fail and need to return a trcks.Result type.
 The higher-order function trcks.fp.monads.result.tap_success_to_result allows us to execute such side effects in the success case.
 If the side effect returns a trcks.Failure, that failure is propagated.
 If the side effect returns a trcks.Success, the original success value is preserved.

 Example